rtidatascience/frontend-dev-exercises/README.md

 ## RTI CDS Frontend Developer Exercise

 Welcome to the RTI Center for Data Science front-end developer exercise!
 This exercise is here to get you acquainted with a small sample of what we do and for us to get acquainted with your skills.
-It should take no more than two hours of your time.
+It should take no more than a few hours of your time.

 This exercise provides a CSV file with some data derived from the 1996 US Census.
 You will have to use that data to present several charts.